 The dentists assessed patients' needs and provided care and treatment in line with recognised guidance.
-Patients described the treatment they received as extremely good and excellent.
+Patients described the treatment they received as excellent.
 The dentists discussed treatment with patients so they could clearly understand and give informed consent and recorded this in their records.